 Bear mattress offers three amazing mattresses.
 Their original memory foam has won acclaim with athletes on a budget, the Bear Hybrid is great for those looking for a pressure-relieving higher end feel, and their Bear Pro is perfect for those looking for an ultra-cooling contouring feel.
 From Celliant® to copper cooling, these mattresses also are designed to be superior at cooling, alleviating muscle pain, and supporting the spine.
 Also, with their all-inclusive and low priced Bear Bundle, folks love these beds.

 Puffy is an online mattress brand that makes three mattresses: The Puffy Mattress, The Puffy Lux Mattress, and The Puffy Royal Mattress (Limited Time: Get $300 Off Mattresses).
-Each of these are high rated memory foam mattresses that are making a splash in the mattress in the box industry.
-Most folks find these mattresses softer than other all-foam mattresses in a box, which is great for those with a lighter body type.
+Each of these offer a high rated memory foam feel that are making a splash in the mattress in the box industry.
+With the recent addition of coil hybrid versions in their Lux and Royal, folks find these mattresses softer than other all-foam mattresses in a box, which is great for those with a lighter body type.
 With an aim at providing a higher end all-foam mattress for less than in-store, Puffy is a brand to consider and ships worldwide!

 Meet Awara, the pressure relieving latex hybrid mattress, featuring GOLS certified organic latex, and a sustainable mission for a pricepoint that comparatively carries much more value for its 13'' thick mattress than many other latex mattress companies.
 Whether you are sensitive to chemicals or enjoy the invigorating feel of latex, you can rest easy that your purchase is eco-conscious since Awara holds a certification with ClimatePartner that plants trees for every mattress purchased.
 With a universally comfortable medium-plush feel, Awara brings a comfy sigh of relief to its sleepers.